Councilmember Pete von Reichbauer

 As a citizen of the state of Washington, I take great pride in local community service and community engagement.
 My involvement as a past president of the Kiwanis Club, service as a founding member of the Auburn/Federal Way Boys and Girls Club’s board, my role as a founding board member of St. Francis Hospital, and my work with similar non-profit organizations has not only allowed me to better represent the people of King County’s District 7, but it has also brought me greater knowledge of our district and the concerns of each neighborhood.

 I have been elected chair of the Regional Policy Committee and the Government Accountability and Oversight Committee.
-In addition to these assignments, I am also a member of the Committee of the Whole; the King County Ferry District; the King County Flood Control District; the Transportation, Economy, and Environment Committee; and the Sound Transit Board of Directors.
+In addition to these assignments, I am also vice chair of the Mobility and Environment Committee; as well as a member of the Committee of the Whole; the King County Flood Control District; and the Sound Transit Board of Directors.
 It is an honor to serve on each of these committees.

 I welcome your calls, emails, letters, and suggestions!
 I am always open to the questions and concerns of the people whom I serve.